Developer: Taito Publisher: Taito Released: 1994 Genre: Plaformer

 Seriously what was up with Taito and their late NES output?
 Taito released some of the finest games on the system in its twilight years that hardly anyone played.
 Titles like Kick Master and Little Samson are absolutely incredible and deserve a higher profile.
 Then there are the lesser known titles like Panic Restaurant and this gem.
 You would not be at fault for assuming The Flintstones: The Surprise at Dinosaur Peak is a cheap cash-in.
 Considering it is one of the system’s last games in the US I thought so too.
 But delve deeper and you’ll find a well thought out platformer that has solid mechanics and puts up a decent fight.

 I bought Surprise at Dinosaur Peak completely on a whim.
 Around late 1994 when Blockbuster video were getting rid of their entire NES catalog at bargain bin prices Surprise at Dinosaur Peak was still there.
-Personally, I was there to buy Crystalis but someone else got it first.
-Remembering the Nintendo Power article and not wanting to leave empty handed I picked this up along with other gems like Wizards & Warriors III, Vice: Project Doom, and Dragon Warrior II.
+Personally I was there to buy Crystalis but someone else got it first.
+Remembering the Nintendo Power article and not wanting to leave empty handed I picked this up along with other games like Wizards & Warriors III, Vice: Project Doom, and Dragon Warrior II.
 Flintstones: Surprise at Dinosaur Peak is a surprisingly solid game but is more infamous for its price.
 The game is so rare it commands nearly a thousand dollars for a bare cart.
 If only I had held on to it I….could have paid my rent for a month.
 The chances of coming across this in the wild is rare but if it is cheap go for it.

 Both Fred and Barney are playable and you can switch at any time.
 Each has particular abilities that are heavily relied on throughout the game.
 Fred is the stronger of the two and can charge up his club for stronger attacks.
 He can also break blocks and walls and shimmy up ledges.
 Barney attacks from long range but the difference in strength is significant.
 His key move is to hang from ledges and stand on poles.
 These differences may seem slight at first, but they become crucial later on.